2013 and 2014 - In collaboration with Justin Gaussoin.

 The observer, when he seems to himself to be observing a stone, is really, if physics is to be believed, observing the effects of the stone upon himself - Bertrand Russell

-An experiment using infra-red technology (Kinect) and code (C++) to project fantastical versions of oneself.
-Exhibited at the University of Oregon’s White Box in 20131 and at the Oregon Museum of Science and Industry in 2014.
+An experiment in using infra-red technology (Kinect) and code (C++) to project fantastical versions of oneself.
+Exhibited at the University of Oregon’s White Box in 2013 and at the Oregon Museum of Science and Industry in 2014.

-As part of the ruffle exhibition at Oregon’s White Box ruffle is an exhibition by a group of women from varied backgrounds across the art and design spectrum that have practices based in Portland, Oregon.
+ruffle is an exhibition by a group of women from varied backgrounds across the art and design spectrum that have practices based in Portland, Oregon.
 This exhibition presents inventive and critical inquiry through a variety of creative platforms.
 The word ruffle was chosen as a cohesive variable, facilitating a united exploration.
 The collection of works highlight the array a single subject can take on when opened up to collaborative thought and analysis.
 Presenting this will showcase diversity and the value of cross-disciplinary insight.